-For a four-week block either June or July, the total inclusive cost is $4400, or alternatively join us for two weeks for $2250.
 Fee includes educational and fieldwork activities, full-board accommodation, a welcome pack, skills passport, administrative costs, evening entertainment and excursions included and even some world-famous Georgian wine 😉 Trips to a local shop will take place twice a week.
 Flights are not included.
-A non-refundable 25% deposit is required within 2 weeks of acceptance to secure your place.
+Please visit our website for details of how to book your experience.

 Project Size: 1-24 participants

 Minimum Length of Stay for Volunteers: 1 week